keift/blog/linux/install-zapret.md

 ~/zapret-v70.6/install_bin.sh
 ```

-In the meantime, here are the answers you should give to the questions you may encounter.
+Here are the answers you need to give to the questions you may encounter during this time.

 ```shell
 # 1 - FIRST QUESTION